-Although Heart & Soul Hospice focuses on the needs of terminally ill patients first and foremost, we also recognize the wider impact of serious illness on family and friends.
 When a loved one is diagnosed with a terminal condition many find coping difficult.
-We are committed to helping family and friends of our patients.
+Heart & Soul Hospice’s chaplains are committed to helping the family and friends of our patients navigate their grief.

 Because there is no right or wrong way to grieve, we compassionately walk alongside and listen to patients and members of their family and offer support to better enable them to cope with and grow from their individual grief experience.
 We provide each person the opportunity to explore their thoughts, emotions, behaviors and other responses to their loss.